Stuart Holden: Club ownership

 On January 4, 2016, it was announced that an American Group of investors, led by Robert Sarver, purchased a controlling stake in RCD Mallorca for $21 million.
 The ownership group included basketball icon, Steve Nash, and Stuart Holden.
 Holden and Nash's journey as owners of the club has been well documented in their video podcast 2 Dads United, in which they discuss their roles and influence on the club.
 In 2018, RCD Mallorca were promoted to the 2nd division in Spain.
 In 2019, RCD Mallorca were promoted to Spain's top division, La Liga.
 Holden and Nash are heavily involved on the soccer side and frequently visit their club on the island of Mallorca.

 Style of play

 Holden was a versatile, linking midfielder who, due to his ambidexterity, could play in the left, right, or center of the midfield.
 Holden was particularly noted for his adeptness at taking set pieces and delivering crosses, being compared to David Beckham.

+Lifestyle and Entertainment

+It was announced in November 2022 that Stu Holden was joining Lotto / WHP Global as a brand ambassador, entering into a long-term partnership.
+Holden stated upon announcement that "Lotto's mission of growing the game at the grassroots level and supporting the next generation of athletes is something that I've been very passionate about throughout my personal life and playing career on and off the field.
+There is such great momentum around soccer in the United States, and I'm thrilled to join Lotto as we look to help the sport continue to grow."